The detail part of an event pattern for a KeyPress or KeyRelease event

 NumLock key.
 So, for example, both

-have the same
+a and A have the same

 key code.

-column shows a numeric
+The .keysym_num column shows a numeric

 code equivalent to the key symbol.
-Unlike .keycode
+Unlike .keycode, these codes are different for

 different modifiers.
 For example, the digit 2 on the

-numeric keypad (key symbol KP_2
+numeric keypad (key symbol KP_2) and

 the down arrow on the numeric keypad (key symbol

-) have the same key code (88),
+KP_Down) have the same key code (88),

-but different .keysym_num
+but different .keysym_num values

 (65433 and 65458, respectively).